vivax3794/natrix/CONTRIBUTING.md

 * `REFACTOR` - A fully working feature that could be improved.
 * `PERF` - Potential for optimization
-* `SPEC` - A un-enforced web-standard invariant, these are candidates for intruducing more compile-time or runtime-checks, but are not hard todos.
-They should be considerd a blend of `TODO`, `MAYBE`, and `BUG`
+* `SPEC` - A un-enforced web-standard invariant, these are candidates for introducing more compile-time or runtime-checks, but are not hard todos.
+They should be considered a blend of `TODO`, `MAYBE`, and `BUG`

 ### Editor Setup for Comment Tags